Olivia Munn: 2004–2009: Career beginnings and acting

-Munn worked as an intern at the NBC affiliate in Tulsa before relocating to Los Angeles.
+Munn worked as an intern at NBC affiliate KJRH-TV in Tulsa before relocating to Los Angeles.
 In 2004, she interned at Fox Sports Networks and worked as a sideline reporter for college football and women's basketball.
 She said that she disliked the experience: "I was trying to be something I wasn't, and that made me really uncomfortable on live TV."

 She soon moved to Los Angeles, where she was cast in a small role in the direct-to-video horror film Scarecrow Gone Wild.
 She appeared in rock band Zebrahead's music video for their song "Hello Tomorrow" as the love interest of lead singer Justin Mauriello.

 She also appeared in National Lampoon's Strip Poker, filmed at Hedonism II, a naturist resort in Negril, Jamaica, with Kato Kaelin.
 The films aired on DirecTV and In Demand pay-per-view.

 In late 2005, Munn began her role as teen surfer Mily Acuna over two seasons of the television drama Beyond the Break, which aired during Noggin's teen block, The N. She enjoys surfing and continues to practice the sport.
 She originally auditioned for the role of Kai Kealoha, but the producers wanted a "local girl".
 She also appeared in the film The Road to Canyon Lake.

 In 2006, Munn won a contest put out to the public to find a replacement for departing co-host Kevin Rose on the popular G4 network program Attack of the Show!
 She then began co-hosting with Kevin Pereira on April 10.
 She replaced temporary co-host Sarah Lane.
 The network, devoted to the world of video games and the video games lifestyle, was at first hesitant to hire Munn.
 Although she admits video games were her "weak point", she was confident in her technical knowledge.
 On the show, she was featured with journalist Anna David in a segment called "In Your Pants", which deals with sex and relationship questions from viewers.
 While working on Attack of the Show!, she hosted Formula D, a now defunct program about American drift racing, and an online podcast called Around the Net, formerly known as The Daily Nut, for G4.
 She left Attack of the Show! in December 2010 and was replaced by Candace Bailey.
 She appeared in the Rob Schneider film Big Stan (2007), where she played Schneider's character's receptionist Maria.
 She had a significant role in the horror film Insanitarium, where she played a nurse at an asylum.